patbou02/rctr-final-project/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
-- Home page with several sections about my site
+- Home page displaying main list of recipes
-- Products page that will render product info pulled in via an API
-- Ability for user to favorite a product
-- Ability for user to add product to shopping cart
+- Recipes listings will pull in data from the [Spoontacular API](https://spoontacular.com)
+- Clicking on single recipe card will open up more detailed view of recipe containing much more information
+- Similar recipes will be displayed on a sidebar of the recipes detail page
+- Use external library for front end "look and feel" will also provide basic responsiveness functionality

 #### PostMVP EXAMPLE

-- Add Stripe or Shopify Pay for checkout
-- Caputre users email in a form and send an automated response
+- Ability to filter recipes based on several factors
+- Ability for user to favorite a recipe
+- Ability for user to add recipes car
-- Build the app for mobile/tablet/desktop
+- Polish the responsiveness of the app for multiple types of displays (i.e. mobile, tablet, desktop, etc...)

-## API
+## Spoontacular API

-If you opted to make use of an API then use this section to include info about the API you have chosen and a code snippet of the data that it returns and is required for your project.
+Spoontacular API will be used to gather food/recipe data that will be served to users.
+Documentation is available at [Spoontacular's Documentation page](https://spoontacular.com/food-api/docs)

 ```
 {data: {} }